fraulueneburg/dansk-fantastisk/README.md

 ### Basics

-- Base Setup
-- Create new Flashcards
+- Create personalized Flashcards
+- Learn IPA, Pronounciation, Words, Sentences
+- Learn using the SRS (Spaced Repetition System)
 - … to be continued

 ### Some wild ideas for the future:

-- gamification: make it fun and nice while still being challenging
+- Gamification: make it fun and nice while still being challenging
-- personalization: app suggests vocabulary based on interests
+- Personalization: app suggests vocabulary based on interests
-- paste the url to a YouTube you want to understand and the app will teach you the vocabulary
+- Paste the url to a YouTube you want to understand and the app will teach you the vocabulary
 - AI suggests example sentences
 - AI powered conversation trainer

 ---

-# About me
+## About me

 I’m a Full Stack Web Developer and UI/UX Designer currently living in Hamburg, Germany.
 🧡 Web Accessibility and Usabilitiy